~ You can attend as few as 1 day per week! ~

-St. Francis Nature Academy (SFNA) will be a fully outdoor, all-weather, drop-off program located off Hwy 71 between Bastrop & Smithville, Texas (15 minutes from each town) for fully potty-trained children between the ages of 3 and 8 (as of September 1 of the relevant academic year).
+St. Francis Nature Academy (SFNA) is a fully outdoor, all-weather, drop-off program located off Hwy 71 between Bastrop & Smithville, Texas (15 minutes from each town) for fully potty-trained children between the ages of 3 and 8.

 At SFNA, children learn through play, discovery, and hands-on experiences in the natural world.
 They build resilience, independence, and self-esteem as they balance on logs, dig in the dirt, build forts, observe wildlife, and make art from natural materials.
 Our program blends a play-based, child-led approach with a mentoring style that encourages exploration through thoughtful questioning rather than direct instruction.
 We guide by nurturing curiosity and supporting independent thinking.